 Total = 39 weeks

-P.E lessons will normally take place on Tuesday and Thursday.
+P.E lessons will normally take place on FRIDAY.

 All children must wear a PLAIN WHITE T-SHIRT (different to the one worn as part of the school day uniform), PLAIN BLACK SHORTS OR PLAIN BLACK JOGGING BOTTOMS AND SUITABLE FOOTWEAR for P.E.